Posted on October 29, 2015

 - Gives local governments authority to regulate firearms and ammunition, although the state legislature has expressly removed this authority in certain areas.

-In addition, in 2007, California became the first jurisdiction in the nation to require handgun microstamping and, in 2014, was the first to enact a Gun Violence Restraining Order law to help keep guns out of the hands of dangerous people.
+In addition, in 2007, California became the first jurisdiction in the nation to require handgun microstamping and, in 2014, was the first to enact a Gun Violence Restraining Order law (also known as a Firearms Restraining Order) to help keep guns out of the hands of dangerous people.

 In 2013, California had the 9th lowest number of gun deaths per capita among the states.
 Even with this relatively low ranking, California still suffered 3,026 deaths from firearms in that single year.
 Additionally, in 2013, at least 6,035 others were hospitalized or treated in emergency rooms for non-fatal gunshot wounds in California.

 According to data published by Mayors Against Illegal Guns, California, California has the fifth lowest rate of crime guns exported to other states, indicating that.
 California is the fourth largest supplier (among the states) of crime guns to Mexico per capita, but supplies such crime guns at less than one-third the rate of Arizona, the nation’s top supplier of crime guns to Mexico.

 Municipalities across California have enacted a variety of gun violence prevention ordinances to make their communities safer.
 For more information on local ordinances in California, download our publication Communities on the Move 2000: How California Communities Are Addressing the Epidemic of Handgun Violence.